 If you are the retailer, make sure the boxes are ticked, and all the necessary services included as a default.
 Make it clear to your client that they can opt-out of these, to be fair, but don’t make it hard work for them to get your services / products.
 On the flip-side, always check those boxes that have been ticked on a web-subscription, an entry-form or a new membership.
 You’ll notice that the retailer often makes sure they get the most benefit out of the transaction, and they may opt you into recurring billing, newsletters and add-ons you don’t want or need.

 So, whether you are the buyer or the seller, the serviced or the serving: You’re not immune to these predictably irrational ways of the mind.
 It may take a bit of mental effort to use it to your advantage, but it’s sure to pay-off.

-If you would like to learn more about how I can help you to with your life or work goals, why not contact me using the form below and book in a FREE taster call.
+If you would like to learn more about how I can help you to with your life or work goals, why not book in a FREE taster call.